Copies of most items in our collections can be made or supplied, within the limitations of the Copyright Act 1994 and our own copyright guidelines.

 Sound and audio-visual recordings

-We can make digital copies of sound recordings in the National Library Music Collection, but you must provide written permission from the copyright holder.
-If a sound recording is clearly no longer in copyright, permission will not be required.
+We can make digital copies of sound recordings in the Alexander Turnbull Library collections, with the exception of Oral History materials, but you must provide written permission from the copyright holder(s).
+If a sound recording is no longer in copyright, permission will not be required.
+Copies cost $50.

-You can order excerpts from some oral history interviews and other recordings held in the Oral History Centre for public use, including exhibitions, websites, broadcasts and lectures.
-Permission procedures and other conditions need to be cleared first, so get in touch with the Oral History Centre’s staff.
+Prior permission is required to order audio excerpts from oral history interviews and other recordings held in the Oral History Centre for public use, including exhibitions, websites, broadcasts and lectures.
+To seek permission please contact us via Ask a Librarian.

 Film and television production crews should contact us in advance to make arrangements for supervised filming in the building.
 Hourly filming fees apply for filming of items in the Alexander Turnbull Library collections.